Construction Budget Template

 CategoryCalculationTotal

-By following these steps and utilizing detailed calculations, you can create a comprehensive, accurate construction budget that ensures financial control throughout the project.
+By following these steps and utilising detailed calculations, you can create a comprehensive, accurate construction budget that ensures financial control throughout the project.

 What Is a Construction Cost Worksheet?

 A construction cost worksheet is a detailed document used during the planning and execution phases of a project.
-It serves as a centralized tool to estimate, track, and analyze every cost incurred, ensuring that the project stays on budget.
+It serves as a centralised tool to estimate, track, and analyse every cost incurred, ensuring that the project stays on budget.

 This worksheet breaks down costs into categories and individual line items, showing estimated, actual, and committed costs.
-By comparing these figures, project managers can identify variances and take corrective action.
+By comparing these figures, quantity surveyors can identify variances and take corrective action.

 Why Is It Important?